 The negative qualities we ascribe to others are often those we find it most intolerable to see in ourselves.
 Throughout his adult life, Trump has viewed the world as a dark, dangerous place teeming with enemies out to get him.
 In the face of potential impeachment, this fear has escalated exponentially.
 The threat he imagines is no longer just to his fragile sense of self but, realistically, to his future as president.
 Any capacity Trump ever had to think clearly or calmly has evaporated.
 Instead, he’s devolved into anger, blame, aggression and sadistic attacks.

-this “fight or flight” state, the amygdala — the lower part of our brain known colloquially as “fear central” — takes over from our prefrontal cortex.
+When people enter this “fight or flight” state, the amygdala — the lower part of our brain known colloquially as “fear central” — takes over from our prefrontal cortex.
 This wasn’t much of an issue when I worked with Trump because he was riding high.
 Now, like a drowning man, all that matters to him is survival, no matter how much collateral damage his behaviors cause.